Ayro Inc. (AYRO) – Don’t Be So Quick to Call it Dead

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Blackrock Inc. with over 0.25 million shares valued at $1.54 million.
-The investor’s holdings represent 0.94% of the AYRO Shares outstanding.
-As of Dec 30, 2020, the second largest holder is Alps Advisors Inc. with 0.18 million shares valued at $1.09 million to account for 0.66% of the shares outstanding.
-The other top investors are Susquehanna International Group, LLP which holds 98524.0 shares representing 0.36% and valued at over $0.29 million, while Citadel Advisors LLC holds 0.23% of the shares totaling 62914.0 with a market value of $0.19 million.
+The top institutional shareholder in the company is Invesco Ltd. with over 1.78 million shares valued at $10.82 million.
+The investor’s holdings represent 5.08% of the AYRO Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Morgan Stanley with 0.47 million shares valued at $2.88 million to account for 1.35% of the shares outstanding.
+The other top investors are Blackrock Inc. which holds 0.25 million shares representing 0.72% and valued at over $1.54 million, while Vanguard Group, Inc. (The) holds 0.68% of the shares totaling 0.24 million with a market value of $1.46 million.

-Ayro Inc. (NASDAQ: AYRO) is 32.89% higher on its value in year-to-date trading and has touched a low of $1.80 and a high of $11.50 in the current 52-week trading range.
+Ayro Inc. (NASDAQ: AYRO) is 25.99% higher on its value in year-to-date trading and has touched a low of $1.80 and a high of $11.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AYRO stock was last observed hovering at around $8.64 in the last trading session, with the day’s loss setting it -0.56% off its average median price target of $15.00 for the next 12 months.
-It is also 46.13% off the consensus price target high of $15.00 offered by 1 analysts, but current levels are 46.13% higher than the price target low of $15.00 for the same period.
+The AYRO stock was last observed hovering at around $6.78 in the last trading session, with the day’s gains setting it 0.88% off its average median price target of $15.00 for the next 12 months.
+It is also 48.93% off the consensus price target high of $15.00 offered by 1 analysts, but current levels are 48.93% higher than the price target low of $15.00 for the same period.

 Ayro Inc. (AYRO) Analyst Forecasts